Day 7 – 0 miles

 B&C caught up to me and we all wallowed in the shade.
 For some reason I felt like 1400 was a good time to start packing up and walking.
 It felt cooler to me, but apparently not enough once outside the shade.
 The next four miles were some of the longest I’ve ever walked.
 I was just zombie walking and slowed to a shuffle.
 The next water source was a delightful water tank maintained by a trail angel named Mary.
 She even had covered picnic benches and a little library.
 I shuffled in, grunted a response to the general vicinity of people and lay down in the shade.

 I came to around 30 minutes later and drank a liter of water.
 The air actually started to get cool around this time and we contemplated moving further on.
-I decide I needed a town day, the next being Idyllwild.
+I decided I needed a town day, the next being Idyllwild.
 I was stinky beyond all redemption and needed a morale boosting shower.
 Also I needed to find a dowel to fix part of my tent that I lost somewhere.
 And get some sun gloves (they are so red!)

 I told B&C this who were sad to be parting ways.
 They have a tight schedule to keep and are moving fast to keep it.
 To be honest I’m surprised I’ve been keeping up with them.
 They said we had to have a farewell breakfast at the Paradise Valley Cafe the next morning.